evasseure/checkcheckcheck/README.md

 A small Spelling Corrector written with Elixir to discover the language, and learn some new things!
 Things are not ideal, especially for huge text files, since I use a `Task.await_many` (with a huge timeout), which kinda goes against the idea of low-latency, distributed, and fault-tolerance.
 This is not how it should work in a real world application, but this is just a toy project/script.

+The implementation is heavely inspired by Peter Norvig's article on [How to Write a Spelling Corrector](http://norvig.com/spell-correct.html).

 ## Usage

 To get errors and suggestions from an input file or a string: